PerttuHamalainen/LLMCode/readme.md

 ### Data Preparation

-To use llmcode, you should first format your data as a .csv that satisfies the following ([example data file](./test_data/bopp_test.csv)):
+To use LLMCode, you should first format your data as a .csv that satisfies the following ([example data file](./test_data/bopp_test.csv)):

 *	The texts to code (e.g., sentences or paragraphs) are in a single column, one text per row.
 * A ”human_codes” column contains human-created example codes for at least some of the texts.
 These are used for specifying the coding style and also for analyzing code quality.
 If a text is assigned multiple codes, these should be separated by semicolons.